klebgenomics/Kaptive/README.md

 Database versions:
 * Kaptive releases v0.5.1 and below include the original _Klebsiella_ K locus databases, as described in [Wyres, K. et al. Microbial Genomics (2016).](http://mgen.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.000102)
 * Kaptive v0.6.0 and above include four novel primary _Klebsiella_ K locus references defined on the basis of gene content (KL162-KL165) in this [paper.](https://www.biorxiv.org/content/10.1101/557785v1)
 * Kaptive v0.7.1 and above contain updated versions of the KL53 and KL126 loci (see table below for details).
-The updated KL126 locus sequence will be described in McDougall, F. et al. 2020 in prep.
+The updated KL126 locus sequence will be described in McDougall, F. et al. 2020. _Klebsiella pneumoniae_ diversity and detection of _Klebsiella africana_ in Australian Fruit Bats (_Pteropus policephalus_). _In prep._
+* Kaptive v0.7.2 and above include a novel primary _Klebsiella_ K locus reference defined on the basis of gene content (KL166), which will be described in Li, M. et al. 2020.
+Characterization of clinically isolated hypermucoviscous _Klebsiella pneumoniae_ in Japan. _In prep._

 Changes to the _Klebsiella_ K locus primary reference database: